wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Leave-one-species-out analysis was performed to identify driver taxa for the MetaG-MetaB associations by recalculating module-level associations with each species (using bin-based or gene-based taxonomy) iteratively excluded one at a time.

 - Prepare LOSO data by
-  - aggragating gene-level metagenomic profiles to KO-level with genes from each species removed one at a time,
+  - aggragating gene-level metagenomic profiles to KO-level with genes from each species (a total of 68 species based on binning results) removed one at a time,
   - repeating step 1 dimensionality reduction for the KO-level profiles, and,
   - generating files of speciesX-combined.gct for the dimensionality reduced MetaG profiles with speciesX left out.